lmnts-dev/reno-bike-project-wp/wordpress/wp-content/plugins/order-import-export-for-woocommerce/readme.txt

 The Order Export & Order Import for WooCommerce Plugin's simple interface makes it extremely easy to map the data in your CSV file to the appropriate fields in WooCommerce.
 The plugin supports Custom Fields, dates, and pretty much every other WooCommerce Order / WooCommerce Subscription / WooCommerce  Coupon field.

 Our Plugin helps you to export WooCommerce bulk order data in XML format prescribed by other Service Providers.
 Using exported XML, you can import the orders to the Service Provider.
-It also provides option to export XML using WooCommerce format, using which you will be able to import the orders to another WooCommerce website.
+It also provides an option to export XML using WooCommerce format, using which you will be able to import the orders to another WooCommerce website.

 **WooCommerce Export Orders**

 To Export WooCommerce Orders to CSV just click the Export Orders button from the plugin page.
-You can select the order or subscription statuses and coupons types that you want to export.
+You can select the order or subscription statuses and coupon types that you want to export.
 Configure other settings and select the columns you want to export.

 = How to import orders to WooCommerce? =